poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 -See code in our repo:

--See blog written about implementation, by Sreekanth Zipsy:
+-See SPAIC Medium blog written about implementation, by Sreekanth Zipsy:

 4. **C3(Crowd Counting Code) Framework implementation on ShanghaiTech Dataset: Open Source Crowd Counting Framework using PyTorch**